marcelgwerder/laravel-api-handler/README.md

 ```
 This is necessary for security reasons, so that only real relation methods can be invoked by using `_with`.

-***Important information:*** Whenever you limit the fields with `_fields` in combination with `_with`.
+***Note:*** Whenever you limit the fields with `_fields` in combination with `_with`.
 Under the hood the fields are extended with the primary/foreign keys of the relation.
 Eloquent needs the linking keys to get related models.

 ####Include meta information####
 It's possible to add additional information to a response.
 There are currently two types of counts which can be added to the response headers.